benjaminlread/benjaminlread/research/research.md

 In Taiwan, as elsewhere, studies of democracy focus most on the national level.
 Here, I examine democratic practices and processes at the local level, particularly cities.
 The campaigns and activities of city councilors and neighborhood leaders provide a window on the workings of Taiwan's political system in ways that connect with ordinary people's lives.

-I'm writing a book about accountability relationships between elected mayors and councils in Taiwan's cities and counties, based on extensive fieldwork as well as news reports and other sources.
+I'm writing a book about accountability relationships between elected mayors and councils in Taiwan's cities and counties, based on extensive fieldwork as well as news reports and other sources:

++ <u>The Struggle for Oversight: Councils and Mayors in the Heart of Taiwan’s Democracy</u> (with Hsi Dai Lin and Chen Chun-Ming)

 ### Articles, book chapters, and more from this project: